eliranbi/MadridLabDocumentation/workbooks/Lab4/README.md

   ![cli mfp console](images/Lab4-access-token.png)

-8. Close the simulator and go back to the web console, lets take a look at the built-in managment capabilites of the platform, you can also enetr the following url in your browser  **http://localhost:9080/mfpconsole/index.html#/dashboard**
+8. Close the simulator and go back to the web console, lets take a look at the built-in management capabilities of the platform, you can also enter the following url in your browser  **http://localhost:9080/mfpconsole/index.html#/dashboard**

 9. **Press** on the "Employee" application under the "Application" menu on the left side, you will see the Employee Management feature.